 Things to watch for in merchant account fees:

-Retention period – The balance of your funds, or a portion of them, will be retained.
+Retention period if High Risk – The balance of your funds, or a portion of them, will be retained.
 That is to protect the card processing service and bank against fraud and chargebacks.
 Ensure this does not impact too much on your cashflow requirements.

-Open a merchant account today!
+Open a direct MID today!
 Click here to apply now.
 We will process your information and get back to you with a status update within 4-5 days.

 You can also speak with one our merchant bank account experts if you wish.
 Just call on 1-800-419-1772 and our friendly team of professionals will be delighted to answer all your queries.